HadoopGenomics/Hadoop-BAM/README.txt

 Hadoop 0.20.2 or 0.20.203.0.
 0.21 or later will not work with this version of Hadoop-BAM.

-Picard SAM-JDK 1.47.
-Later versions have not been tested: use at your own risk.
+Picard SAM-JDK.
+Version 1.47 is provided in the form of sam-1.47.jar.
+Later versions may also work but have not been tested.

 Availability:
 	Hadoop - http://hadoop.apache.org/